programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 Pandas parses the data as it imports it.
-It is pretty good at recognizing 'string' (character) data and numeric data – importing them as `object` and `int64` or `float64` data types – but sometimes struggles with date-time fields.
+It is pretty good at recognizing 'string' data (characters) and numeric data – importing them as `object` and `int64` or `float64` data types – but sometimes struggles with date-time fields.
 The `parse_dates=` parameter used above, along with the name of the date column, increases the likelihood that Pandas will correctly parse the date field as a `datetime64` data type.

 ### Inspecting the Fatal Force Data